visheshrwl/visheshrwl/README.md

 - 📫 How to reach me **vp2005rawal@gmail.com**

-- <i class="fa-solid fa-face-grin-tongue-wink"></i> Fun fact: “Q” is the only letter of the alphabet that does not appear in any U.S. territory or state name.
+- 💬 Fun fact: “Q” is the only letter of the alphabet that does not appear in any U.S. territory or state name.

 <h3 align="left">Connect with me:</h3>
 <p align="left">